ricardoiarced/namaste-react/episode-03-laying-the-foundation/notes-episode-03-laying-the-foundation.md

 The Title component was inserted two times but differently, and it won't show any change in our browser, it will still be the same.
 So, those two types of inserting components are the same.

-We can also achieved the same by doing this:
+We can also achieve the same by doing this:

 ```js
 const Title = () => (